CHOOSING A PPL SCHOOL

 CHOOSING A GROUNDSCHOOL FOR ATPL THEORY

-There are eight Wings Alliance members that offer Ground School training for the ATPL theory subjects which you would do after your PPL and before your commercial flight training.
+There are several Wings Alliance members that offer Ground School training for the ATPL theory subjects which you would do after your PPL and before your commercial flight training.
 They are:

 - Bristol Groundschool, Bristol – www.bristol.gs